 Participants

 The proposed study has been approved by the University of New Brunswick’s institutional review board (REB # 2024-012).
-Using G*Power (Faul et al., 2009), and specifying “Repeated measures, between factors, within factors” per our analysis plan proposed below, it was determined that 69 participants are required to achieve power of 0.90 to detect a medium effect size (d = 0.37), which would be consistent with past work on the phenomenon (see Bertsch et al., 2007, for a review).
-The effect size included in the power analysis reflects the main effect of task type which is expected to be observed.
+Using G*Power (Faul et al., 2009), and specifying “Repeated measures, between factors, within factors” per our analysis plan proposed below, it was determined that 69 total participants are required to achieve power of 0.90 to detect a medium effect size (d = 0.37), which would be consistent with past work on the phenomenon (see Bertsch et al., 2007, for a review).
+The effect size included in the power analysis reflects the main effect of task type (read versus generate) which is expected to be observed.
 Actual power of all analyses will be calculated once the data are obtained.

 To ensure that the order of the tasks is counterbalanced evenly across participants, a target sample size of 72 participants was determined to be suitable for the proposed study.
 To ascertain that the quality of participant data, participants will be recruited until we have obtained useable data from 72 participants.
 Participants will be excluded from analysis if they terminate the study early, there is a failure of any equipment or materials during testing, or any of the tasks are incorrectly completed due to non-compliance with the study’s instructions.
 For instance, participants are required to respond to all cue words during the encoding phase, providing either a target word, or indicating that they have no response.
 This ensures that any missing information in the task is due to lack of knowledge rather than accidental omission.
 Participants who fail to comply with the instructions, whether to due to error or any other reason, will be excluded from the analysis.
 This decision is based on the need to ensure that any missing responses are attributable solely to a lack of knowledge, rather than to an inadvertent oversight.
-Further, if a participant vocalizes a response during a visual task, their data will be excluded.
+Further, if a participant vocalizes a response during a reading task, their data will be excluded.
 Such criteria will be checked by the researcher during the testing phase of the study.
 Participants will only be included in the analysis if all tasks are appropriately completed as outlined in the procedure.

 Participants will be recruited from the researchers’ university population of undergraduate students enrolled in a Psychology course.
 In compensation for their participation, participants will be awarded one bonus credit toward their Psychology course.
 Participants must be of at least 19 years of age, and will be asked to report their age, gender, and first language.